dzuk-mutant/blockchain/list/instances/not_phrack_fyi/not_phrack_fyi.md

 As with other internet services, the only thing Discord has done in response to white nationalists is [close down accounts and servers](https://www.theverge.com/2017/8/14/16145432/discord-nazi-ban-white-supremacist-altright).

-(Also if you're scared of the [SPLC](https://splcenter.org), a highly reputable anti-hate group organisation, that's really not a great sign.)
+(Also if you're scared of the SPLC, that's really not a great sign.)

 #### Example 4